studentboken/book-api/README.md

     // source.name : null // The source's name
     this.sources = [];

-    // Formfactor of the book, such as paperback - always available this.formfactor = null;
+    // Formfactor of the book, such as paperback - always available but could be null this.formfactor = null;

     // Description of the book - available in part for Adlibris, in full by fetching.